denydeny1234/Beraria_H_Web_App/Usertests.md

 ## First impression testing method

-I used this method to receive authentic reactions from my participants as they navigate the homepage for the first time.
-I want to make sure that participants view Beraria H favorably when they land on the app.
-If people’s impression does not align with my objectives, I will be able to make strides to change.
+Incorporating the First Impression Testing Method played a pivotal role in obtaining authentic reactions from participants as they explored the Beraria H app's homepage for the first time.
+The primary objective was to ensure that users formed favorable impressions upon landing on the app, aligning with the overall design goals.
+This method served as a crucial step for the effectiveness of the user interface in capturing attention and conveying the desired brand image.

 ### Questions and tasks: